Published on

 • It also clears all data associated with the app.

-On Android 12 and Above
+How to Uninstall Android Auto on Android 12 and Above

 This is where complications arise.
 System apps can only be uninstalled with root access.
 It's not recommended to use this method unless you are experienced with rooting and understand how it works.